An Art Course au Château de Sanse, Near St Emilion – 2021/2022

 A painting course with Adam Cope in a château in wine country in the Dordogne, south west of France.
-End of June is summer time with sunflowers & bright sunny light.
+June is summer time with sunflowers & bright sunny light.
 September has golden light golden, an enchantment for painters.

 Sanse is an XVIII century girondin Château, built in the local blonde stone, restored to a high standard.
 Listed in the Michelin Guide, it’s now a comfortable Three Star hotel.
 Dine in an elegant, stylish restaurant.
 The team offers you friendly, fun hospitality.
 Eric Berthelot, the inspired chef proposes a ‘Terroir & Cuisine’ course for non-painting partners.
 Expect delicious french food!

 Le Château de Sanse is in the heart of wine country, half way between Bergerac & St Emilion (twenty minutes drive).
 It sits high up on the hills of the left bank of the Dordogne river.
 There’s fine views over a mixed tapestry of rolling hills, woods, small farms & vines.
 It’s a cultivated pastoral landscape, going back to the roman times.
 Vines are a quintessentially ‘french’ landscape & are great to paint.
 Ancient oak woods, rolling hills, old stone architecture, cool shady spots, an overgrown fisherman’s pond where you could maybe see Corot…